leekool/lt/README.md

 ---

-lt.ahk is a autohotkey scripts for keybindings that sends speaker names, questioning and answering, et cetera
+lt.ahk is a autohotkey script for keybindings that sends speaker names, questioning and answering, etc

 ---